PDLT-University-of-York/test-split-site/docs/ultra/workshop-ultra-essentials-teaching.md

 The training contains tasks where you can explore an Ultra site both as a student and as an editor.

 To complete editing tasks, you'll need access to an **Ultra sandpit site**.
-You'll receive a sandpit site if you sign up to a workshop session (through your department or a centrally bookable session).
+You'll receive a sandpit site if you sign up to a synchronous workshop session (through your department or a centrally bookable session).
 However, you can work through the training content without a sandpit site to learn the basics of using Ultra.

 ## Materials
 <iframe src="https://docs.google.com/presentation/d/e/2PACX-1vRh1FJTiiqako5JQGCa3zKZTVBEluQ5P-bJOev_GGclQN7pCcKCHUiZhW7uYitCVHrvp3SAqmOdxpyh/embed?start=false&loop=false&delayms=3000" frameborder="0" width="100%" height="600" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>